MLB Playoffs: Everything you need to know about ALDS between Red Sox vs. Astros

 The running game

 Conditions should be good for stolen-base attempts.
-Although Boston's catching tandem of Christian Vazquez and Sandy Leon both post above-average in pop times, the Red Sox' pitchers are slow to the plate as a whole.
+Although Boston's catching tandem of Christian Vazquez and Sandy Leon post above-average in pop times, the Red Sox pitchers are slow to the plate as a whole.
 The Astros' catchers -- primarily Brian McCann , but with contributions from Evan Gattis -- are slower at getting the ball to second base than their counterparts.
 It almost doesn't matter, since Houston's pitchers are also slow to the plate.

 During the regular season, the Astros allowed the fifth-most steals in baseball while throwing out just 12 percent of attempted thieves.
-The Red Sox -- in part because their staff features so many lefties -- gave up the third-least amount of steals.
+The Red Sox -- in part because their staff features so many lefties -- gave up the third-least number of steals.

 -